Toronto FC says it has not received a formal offer from China for Giovinco

 Bezbatchenko said the team currently has 24 players signed, including 17 on its senior roster.
 Under MLS rules, teams can carry as many as 20 or as few as 18 on the senior part of the 28-man overall roster.

 He indicated he expects to go with 18 senior players.
-There are four or five slots open in the supplemental part of the roster that will likely be held for Toronto FC 2 players.
+There are four or five slots open in the supplemental part of the roster that will likely be held for Toronto FC II players.

 The team is currently training in California.Report Typo/Error